 Role: Visual Design, Spot Illustration, Motion Graphics, Art Direction

 The Original Character Challenge: Radical Racer was a multi-phase co-branded community activation prompting the DeviantArt community to participate in a “racer” themed character design contest for a chance to win prizes from partnering sponsor, Wacom.
-As the principal designer on the project, I executed the design and animation of all visual assets for the campaign.
+As the primary designer on the project, I executed the design and animation of all visual assets for the campaign.

 While working alongside teams in Creative Studio, Product Marketing, Social Media, and Artist Relations, I established the energetic art direction for the campaign’s creative—executing it visually across web design, spot illustration, animation, and community marketing graphics.

-Building the foundation of the campaign’s aesthetic, I took inspiration from classic racing and modern video game conventions.
-And used traditional ink motifs to compliment the illustration style of commissioned artist Jake Parker’s featured work.
+Building the foundation of the campaign’s aesthetic, I took inspiration from classic racing and modern video game conventions and used traditional ink motifs to compliment the illustration style of commissioned artist Jake Parker’s featured work.

-And in collaboration with the Front-end Development team, I worked in an iterative design process to ensure I packaged production-ready assets and deliverables for page layouts and interactive elements for the campaign’s featured artwork sections.
+And in collaboration with the front-end development team, I worked in an iterative design process to ensure I packaged production-ready assets and deliverables for page layouts and interactive elements for the campaign’s featured artwork sections.

 wire-framing, visual design